ThePowerOfSwift/learnAddrBook/README.md

 a. manually add name
 b. dial from app--(url scheme)
-i. dialing automatically creates an entry--(figure out how to do core data in background) -->current status here<-- ii. add second tab and array
+i. dialing automatically creates an entry--(figure out how to do core data in background) ii. tapping contact takes you to edit form until a number is given iii. add second tab
+-->current status here<--
+iv. add "has been called" attribute to organize into 2 seperate tabs

-3. handleing edge cases: missed call or leaving a message
+3. SWIPE ACTION - handleing edge cases: missed call or leaving a message

 a. put them back into the to-call list
 b. mark it as left a message and done